KelvCodes/Traffic-Light-Simulator-/README.md

 ## 🤝 Contributing

-Want to add new features or improve this Traffic L iweb app?
+Want to add new features or improve this Traffic Liweb app?
 We’d love your help! 💡

 1. Fork this repository.
 2. Create a new branch: